 Sometimes when low mood becomes too low for too long, it is hard for even the most well-meaning friends and family to know what to say or how to help.
 Counselling gives you space where you don’t have to worry about your counsellor, and you can just relax and take the time you need to think through what is happening for you.

 Your counsellor is trained in how to listen to you in a way that helps you to make sense of your thoughts, rather than simply turning them over and over in your head.
-A counsellor can help you to identify limiting beliefs, thought and behaviour patterns that may be contributing to your depression, and offer you support to reconsider these beliefs and try something different.
+A counsellor can help you to identify limiting beliefs, thought and behaviour patterns that may be contributing to your depression and offer you support.

 Sometimes medication can be a useful support and you may wish to consult your GP alongside counselling.